Originally Published On 7/19/2020

-Aerial yoga is fast becoming one of the go-to forms of the practice and there seem to be classes popping up all over the place.
+Aerial yoga is quickly becoming one of the most go-to forms of exercise for all ages alike!

 The chances are far from zero that you will spot a studio or a class near you.
-However for many of us, attending a regular class isn’t an option whether that be for transport reasons, work commitments, finances or any other responsibilities.
+However for many of us, attending a regular class isn’t an option whether that be for transport reasons, finances, work or other responsibilities.

-When doing your aerial yoga home setup, and working out, it is essential that you are mindful, careful and that you arm yourself with as much knowledge as possible to ensure your practice is safe, comfortable, and enjoyable.
+When setting up your chosen or designated workout area at home, it is essential that you are mindful and careful, and that you equip yourself with as much knowledge as possible to ensure that your leisure is safe, comfortable, and enjoyable.
 In this article, we are going to explore some of the dos and don’ts of an aerial yoga at home workout.

 Purchasing & Set Up